keer1912/IDAssignment1/README.md

 - It helps me build my credibility when clients propective individuals view my site on their mobile.
 They would have a better experience if the website is responsive.

+*index.html*
+- A page that includes my picture, an introduction praragraph and a button that navigates to the about me page.

+*about_me.html*
+- A picture of me with a paragraph introducing myself.
+Wrote on my personality typ etc.

+*education.html*
+- 3 cards showing my education institutes attended.
+Links to the school website when clicked.

+*skills.html*
+- Showcasing my top 3 tech skills and soft skills for the relevant age.

+*awards.html*
+- Showcasing my Awards for the academic years 2017-2020.

+*Contact.html*
+- A page for users to contact me.
+Fields include Names, Email, Phone number, Best way to reach my user & a Message box.

 ### Existing Features
 - Feature 1
   - Ability to flex my navigation bar, adapt to mobile sizes